 “It’s very expensive to build fibre networks out to rural communities, so we had to approach it differently,” says Tom Rigg, CEO of B4RN.

 B4RN (Broadband for the Rural North Ltd) works with local communities to design, plan, and install full-fibre networks that deliver gigabit-speed broadband services.
-Community contributions are integral, with community investment and local volunteers helping B4RN as it plans the fibre routes across agricultural lands, digs trenches and fit house kits in customer homes.
+Community contributions are integral, with community investment and local volunteers helping B4RN as it plans the fibre routes across agricultural lands, digs trenches and fits house kits in customer homes.

 Every customer receives the same connection, a full-fibre, gigabit symmetrical connection, which means people can easily stream their favourite entertainment, play games, work from home, complete school work and stay connected with friends and family.